-It is an offence under the Local Law for a person to refuse or fail to comply with the Procedures.
+It is an offence under the Local Law for a person to refuse or fail to comply with this Procedures.

-Summary of public submissions and recommendations
+Attachment 2 Summary of public submissions and recommendations

-NAME OF PERSON MAKING SUBMISSION ISSUES COMMENTS 1.
-Korumburra Fire Brigade Clause 14 Concerns that the community will expect the brigade members to police the new law and we have no authority under the Act to do this unless the fire occurs during Fire Restrictions or on a Total Fire Ban Day.
+VAME NAME OF PERSON MAKING SUBMISSION ISSUES ISSUES COMMENTS - Korumbura Fire Brigade Clause 14 Concerns that the community will expect the brigade members to police the new law and we have no authority under the Act to do this unless the fire occurs during Fire Restrictions or on a Total Fire Ban Day.
 Concerns that council will not have a local laws officer available to enforce this law 7 days a week.
-Concerns that this local law will increase calls from the public to 000 therefore increasing our brigade's turnouts and wasting our volunteer's time.
-Expected increase of green waste dumping therefore increasing fuel loads and fire risk.
+Concerns that this local law will increase calls from the public to 000 therefore increasing our brigade's tumouts and wasting our brigade's tumouts and wasting our brigade's tumouts and wasting our brigade's tumouts and dumping therefore increasing fuel loads and fire risk.
 There is no opposition to the intent of the provision.
 Rather, the concern relates to possible adverse consequences if the provision is adopted by Council.
 Council can alleviate the concerns by undertaking a community awareness program and having appropriate resources to enforce the provision.
-2. Coral and Lindsay Stirton Walkerville residents Residents in camping ground concerned about the retention of the local law allowing for camping on vacant blocks Concerns as to the inability of Council to enforce fire bans in the Shire and enforce the requirement of a permit.
+N Coral and Lindsay Stifton Walkerville residents Residents in camping ground concerned about the retention of the local law allowing for camping on vacant blocks Concerns as to the inability of Council to anforce fire bans in the Shire and anforce the requirement of a permit.
 Council is proposing to retain the existing provision.
-Council can alleviate the concerns by undertaking a community awareness program and having appropriate resources to enforce the provision.
-3. Burke Brandon Member of Korumburra Landcare Group Seeking a restriction of the use of recreational motor vehicles in the farming zone (clause 15(2)) Concerns that the use of such vehicles and the noise which they emit in the vicinity of these farming zones is damaging to their business and personal The proposed local law does not extend the provision to land zoned Farming.
-Council could adopt the provision as is and rely on the nuisance provisions of the Public Health & Wellbeing Act 2008 to investigate and prosecute future noise complaints concerning the use of recreational vehicles on
+Council can alleviate the concerns by undertaking a community awareness program and having appropriate resources to enforce the provision. ri Burke Brandon Member of Korumburra Landcare Group Seeking a restriction of the use of recreational motor vehicles in the farming zone (clause 15(2)) Concerns that the use of such vehicles and the noise which they emit in the vicinity of these farming zones is damaging to their business and personal The proposed local law does not extend the provision to land zoned Farming.
+Council could adopt the provision as is and rely on the nuisance provisions of the Public Health & Wellbeing Act 2008 to investigate and prosecule future noise complaints.